adjust/windows_sdk/README.md

 Some parameters are saved to be sent in every event and session of the Adjust SDK.
 Once you have added any of these parameters, you don't need to add them every time, since they will be saved locally.
 If you add the same parameter twice, there will be no effect.

 These session parameters can be called before the Adjust SDK is launched to make sure they are sent even on install.
-If you need to send them with an install, but can only obtain the needed values after launch, it's possible to delay the first launch of the Adjust SDK to allow this behaviour.
+If you need to send them with an install but can only obtain the needed values after launch, it's possible to delay the first launch of the Adjust SDK to allow for this behavior.

 ### <a id="session-callback-parameters"></a>Session callback parameters

 The same callback parameters that are registered for [events](#callback-parameters) can be also saved to be sent in every event or session of the Adjust SDK.

 The session callback parameters have a similar interface to the event callback parameters.
-Instead of adding the key and it's value to an event, it's added through a call to `Adjust.AddSessionCallbackParameter(string key, string value)`:
+Except, instead of adding the key and its value to an event, they are added through a call to `Adjust.AddSessionCallbackParameter(string key, string value)`:

 ```cs
 Adjust.AddSessionCallbackParameter("foo", "bar");